 And Nyaya: What you have to understand is that the atman, “me,” I’m not innately connected with the properties of perception, happiness, suffering, or innately connected with a physical basis.
 These are just sticks that are being sent out, in a sense, from “me” connecting “me” with these things: happiness, unhappiness, perception, knowing things, a body and so on.
 But I don’t have to be like that.
 And I gain liberation when I realize that I don’t have to be like that and I don’t do it anymore.
 That’s what it is.
 That’s escapism.
 Is that what we’re doing?
 “I don’t want to associate with all this garbage that’s going on, samsara.
 I want out.
 So I’m just going to disconnect myself.”
 Is that enough, to just disconnect ourselves?
 How would we disconnect ourselves?
 To just say, “I’m disconnected”?
 See, that’s the fallacy.
 If we just say, “I’m disconnected,” you still could get angry.
 That’s what we have to understand.

-In Buddhism, what we need to understand, then, is that the atman is not the same as the false “I.” It’s not identical with, nor totally separate from, the aggregates on which it’s imputed.
+In Buddhism, what we need to understand, then, is that the atman is not the same as the false “I.” It’s not identical with, nor totally separate from, the aggregates on which it is an imputation.
 We’re neither one nor many.
 You’ve studied this I’m sure with your study of Madhyamakavatara.
 It’s not identical with the body or mind or any of these five, but it’s also not something which is totally separate from it as well.
 Consciousness – it’s not something which is nothing.

 Assertions about the Liberated Self